wallik2/University-stuff/README.md

 # Made in Me and my University

-- This is the project stuff I made which relevant to my University cirriculum
+- This is the project stuff I made which relevant to my University curriculum